stormpath/stormpath-documentation/source/reference.rst

 Matching Logic
 ++++++++++++++

-Attribute-based queries use standard URI query parameters and function as follows:
+Attribute-based queries use standard URL query parameters and function as follows:

 - Each query parameter name is the same name of a :ref:`searchable attribute <searchable-attributes>` on an instance in the Collection Resource.